Dubai Travel Tips: 19 Things to Know Before Your First Visit

 Dubai is a shopper’s paradise, but prices can vary a lot depending on where you shop.
 The prestigious locations like the Dubai Mall are home to some of the most expensive brands in the world and the prices here are usually very high.
 You will be able to find much better deals at the Dubai Outlet Mall, for example.

-On a recent trip, I got intrigued by a perfume someone put on me while walking through the Dubai Spice Souk (this is common practice – people will (try to) put all kinds of stuff on you – from scarfs to perfumes etc.).
+On a recent trip, I got intrigued by a perfume someone put on me while walking through the Dubai Spice Souk (this is common practice – people will (try to) put all kinds of stuff on you – from scarves to perfumes etc.).
 So I asked how much it was.
-The prices depend on the size and the design of the bottle, they said, and so we settled on a medium-sized simple bottle and they told me it was 280 AED (+- 70 euros).
+The prices depend on the size and the design of the bottle, they said, and so we settled on a medium-sized simple bottle, and they told me it was 280 AED (+- 70 euros).

 No way I would pay 70 euros for a tiny bottle of perfume at a market!
 And so we started the negotiations.
 In the end, I paid 20 euros in cash which – to me – felt like a correct price.
 The seller was telling me that this was way too low and he was only willing to do it because it was our last day in Dubai and my kids were cute… 😉